 Workers’ Comp Attorney

 For many years, Andy Citrin Injury Attorneys have been here to guide people through the process of applying for and acquiring workers’ compensation benefits when they’re hurt on the job.
 We’re also ready to help you.
-If you need advice, help filing, or representation during an appeal, give us a call and let’s consult about your legal needs today.
+If you need advice, help filing, or representation during an appeal, contact us and let’s consult about your legal needs today.